AntonBaukin/embeddy/README.md

 method had it's limitations as random access of ZIP achives nested in the root archive was slow.

+As regular JAR application Embeddy has class loader that takes classes from the ZIP archive.
+As we extract system libraries (including OSGi core) from 'boot' nested path, and OSGi bundles from 'bundles' nested path.

+Embeddy creates `ZiPClassLoader` that works with collection of ZIP archives extracted from the root JAR file into the OSGi storage directory.
+This class loader is used to load OSGi itself.

 ## Embeddy System Library

+Some classes from Embeddy Boot module (the classes of this module are directly located in the root JAR file) must be loaded with the same class loader as the classes nested in OSGi bundles.
+To do so we have to place them into separated library under nested 'boot' path.

+Classes from the system library are also available for the bundles (note, the boot's are not), check `SpringerClassLoader`.

 ## Embeddy Boot Application